sroberts/sroberts.github.io/_posts/2016-01-06-introduction-to-dfir-the-beginning.md

 - [KrebsonSecurity: Hacker Who Sent Me Heroin Faces Charges in U.S.](http://krebsonsecurity.com/2015/10/hacker-who-sent-me-heroin-faces-charges-in-u-s/)
 - [Forbes: Son of Kaspersky Labs Founder Kidnapped, Lovingly](http://www.forbes.com/sites/juliaioffe/2011/04/27/son-of-kaspersky-labs-founder-kidnapped-lovingly/)

-Yeah, literally dangerous.
-Like kidnapped, getting shot dangerous.
-If you live in a country like the US or somewhere in Western Europe those are a lot less likely.
-Getting hacked, by criminals or an intelligence agency, can still happen anywhere.
+[Yeah, literally dangerous.
+Like kidnapped, getting shot dangerous.](https://www.youtube.com/watch?v=jZOywn1qArI) If you live in a country like the US or somewhere in Western Europe those are a lot less common.
+Getting compromised yourself, by criminals or an intelligence agency, can still happen anywhere.
 Being able to protect yourself and operate securely is critical, even above and beyond what we recommend for those we protect.
 Patching and being smart about what you click and where you visit are just the start, especially when DFIRs often deliberately download malware and visit the sketchy parts of the Internet.
+Encryption, limiting your surface area, VPNs, etc are all necessary.

 ### Communication

 A good incident response leaves the IR team.
 Communication to victims.
 Communication to management.
 Communication to customers.
 Communication to 3rd party peers.
 Even communication with law enforcement.
-[I've talked about this before](http://sroberts.github.io/2014/09/22/crisis-comms-for-ir/) but honestly I think it could do with a more comprehensive treatment.
+[I've talked about this before](http://sroberts.github.io/2014/09/22/crisis-comms-for-ir/) but I think it could do with a more comprehensive treatment.

 ### Working in a Team